justDabuK/emberwood-village/src/pages/spells/enlargeReduce.md

 layout: ../../layouts/SpellLayout.astro
 title: "Enlarge/Reduce"
 level: 2
-school: 'Transmutation'
+school: "Transmutation"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '30 feet'
+range: "30 feet"
-components: 'V, S, M (a pinch of powdered iron)'
+components: "V, S, M (a pinch of powdered iron)"
-duration: 'Concentration, up to 1 minute'
+duration: "Concentration, up to 1 minute"
 ---

 You cause a creature or an object you can see within range to grow larger or smaller for the duration.
 Choose either a creature or an object that is neither worn nor carried.
 If the target is unwilling, it can make a Constitution saving throw.
 On a success, the spell has no effect.